theforbiddenpool/cheat-sheets/testing/fundamentals.md

 [![testing categories pyramid](https://res.cloudinary.com/practicaldev/image/fetch/s--OypgjlFL--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://user-images.githubusercontent.com/15229355/55113335-24fcff00-50df-11e9-87e8-cdd5e0e6ad3f.png)](https://dev.to/christopherkade/introduction-to-front-end-unit-testing-510n "Introduction to Front-End unit testing – Dev.to")

+Writing tests shouldn't be complicated.
+We should try to structure our application in a way that writing tests is really simple.
+This is easily achievable by creating **pure functions**.

 ## Unit Testing
 ```javascript
 // 1.
 Method to be tested